 Coordinate responsibilities with team members to ensure client needs are met.

-Update client case notes and service codes in a timely and accurate manner.
+After interacting with a Sarah’s Inn client update client case notes and service codes in a timely and accurate manner.

-Maintain knowledge of internal organizational guidelines and protocols.
+Maintain knowledge internal organizational guidelines and protocols.

 Build and enhance community relationships.

 Represent the organization with professionalism at community meetings and events, and demonstrate diplomacy and tact in all interactions with various system representatives and community partners.